 8. Get Proper Sleep

 It’s no secret that when we don’t get enough sleep, we have a lower mental health status.
-One of the main reasons for this is because we are much more irritable and prone to emotional outbursts.
+One of the main reasons for this is that we are much more irritable and prone to emotional outbursts.

 This means it’s important to make sure you get at least six hours of quality sleep every night, but if your schedule permits, eight hours is even better.